-There is a place on Martin's route where the road branches, near the coastal city of Chetumal.
-The main highway bypasses the city, which lies to the east and slightly south of the intersection, and it there turns northeast toward Cancún.
-(See Map 6.)
+Here is one example.
+At the place on Martin's route where the road approaches the coastal city of Chetumal, the main highway bypasses the city, which lies to the east and slightly south of the intersection, and it there turns northeast toward Cancún.
+(See Map 4.)